javers/javers.github.io/documentation/jql-examples/index.md

 }
 ```

-Thanks to `@TypeName` annotation which was engaged from the very beginning,
+As `@TypeName` annotation was engaged from the very beginning,
 our JQL just works.
 See the following Spock test:

 ```groovy